Zero Waste College Packing List for Eco-Friendly Students

 So if your course has provided you with a reading list already, you could try to pick these up in advance (before everyone else thinks of it).
 You'll save a lot of money that way as well.

-The most important piece of advice from a college graduate who wishes she was still there?
+The most important piece of advice from a college graduate who wishes she were still there?

 Have Fun!